Open-S2/s2-tilejson/README.md

 ## About

-TileJSON is a mostly [backwards-compatible](https://github.com/mapbox/tilejson-spec) open standard for representing map metadata.
+TileJSON is a mostly [backwards-compatible](https://github.com/mapbox/tilejson-spec) open standard for representing map tile metadata.

 ## Install